john-yohan-park/Youtube_to_MP3/README.md

 libav      | `brew install libav` (strips audio from youtube videos) (used by youtube_dl)

 ## Instructions
+Option 1: Download single song by passing URL as command line argument
+- open Terminal
+- cd into `youtube-to-mp3` directory
+- type `python3 downloader.py "URL"` in Terminal
+    - substitute URL with desired youtube video's URL
+    - wrap the URL in double or single quotes (as seen above)
+- converted mp3 file is in `Songs` directory

+Option 2: Download multiple songs from list of URLs (one URL per line) in 'songs.txt'
 - open `songs.txt`
 - copy & paste URLs of youtube videos you'd like to convert to mp3
 - open Terminal